-Late work is not accepted.
+Late work is not accepted in Moodle.
 However, each student may have TWO Written Assignment Late Passes that can be used ONLY on the weekly written assignments.
 The late pass gives a 24 hour extension to get the written assignment done.
-Moodle will not accept it late so you will have to email the assignment to your instructor and be sure to tell your instructor you are using one of your two late passes.
+Moodle will not accept it late so you will have to email the assignment to your instructor and be sure to tell your instructor you are using one of your two late passes when you email the assignment.
 Your instructor will ALWAYS email you back to let you know the assignment was received.
+If you use a late pass then your assignment must be emailed by Monday at midnight.

-Midterm Exams Proctored at Home or at LBCC if Possible:
+Midterm Exams Proctored at Home:

 There are two midterm exams.
 You will take each exam in a proctored setting from home.
 When taking tests at home we will use a Lockdown Browser and Respondus Video Monitoring.
-The Lockdown Browser is a one-time download.
+The Lockdown Browser is a one-time free download.
 The video monitoring will video you during the entire test and flag any inappropriate testing behavior for the instructor to review.
 You will need to be using a windows computer, Mac, or iPad on which you can download the Lockdown Browser and which has a webcam and microphone.
 See the System Requirements.
 If you don't have the correct computer system, then think about family, friends, or a neighbor who might let you borrow such a device for the three proctored exams.
-We will all have to get creative to complete this term.
 Exams must be taken by the deadline.
 At most one midterm exam can be taken after the deadline but will earn at most 80%.